-Childbirth for most healthy women is a normal natural process.
+Childbirth for most healthy women is a normal and natural process.
 It is personal and relies on emotions, feelings and hormones .
-You need to feel safe, secure and trust your caregiver in order to relax and , ‘let go’ in order to allow your waves of oxytocin to be released and help you give birth.
+You need to feel safe, secure and trust your midwife in order to relax and ‘let go’.
+This encourages the waves of oxytocin to be released which help you give birth.
 Contrary to this in our modern technocratic world, we measure pregnancy and birth in absolutes.
 A linear time frame where we control and contain, disturb, cause distractions, over analyse and worry.
 This in turn causes fear and tension, making it more difficult for the mother to relax into and move through the birth process.

-From helpful well-meaning advisors with their own birth stories, ( especially the negatives which are better remembered) to navigating through the gushing torrent of information on social media and the internet, there are numerous choices to make about birth groups and courses, not to mention new mum and baby must have care products, equipment and clothing.
+From helpful well-meaning advisors with their own birth stories, (especially the negatives which are better remembered!) to navigating through torrents of information on social media and the internet, there are numerous choices to make about birth groups and courses, not to mention new mum and baby must have care products, equipment and clothing.

-You and your birth partner usually Dads will receive interactive and Practical Hands on advice in my workshop and be fully prepared as much as possible.
-Knowing the whens, the whats and the whys of child birth and those early parenting days!
+You and your birth partner includes Dads! will receive interactive and Practical Hands on advice in a small group setting ,a maximum of 6 couples, finding out about the whens, the whats and the whys of child birth and those early parenting days!
 I do also offer the course to individual couples if this is preferred.

-Mothers should feel proud of what they are able to achieve, be happy and content with what their body is able to do regardless of the level of help you may or may not have needed.
+As a mother you should feel proud of what your body is able to do regardless of the level of help you may or may not have needed.
 This is important because I believe it can be a contributing factor to feelings of disappointment, upset and then low self esteem.
 This could ultimately affect those first few hours and weeks with your baby and new family.

 Your childbirth journey is special and unique to you.
-It is my sincerest hope that attending my course will help you to feel proud of your own birth and be able to celebrate its uniqueness to you and your baby.
+It is my sincerest hope that attending my course will help you to feel prepared for your birth and be able to celebrate its uniqueness to you and your baby.
 The course also includes a post birth get together celebration for afternoon tea.